LWilliamsDev/lw-recipes-wp/wp-content/mu-plugins/recipes/blocks/src/recipe-template/readme.md

 This block represents the recipe post template, which is locked to every recipe post.

+## Custom Metabox
+The recipe post type requires that the user selects a taxonomy term in the diet and course taxonomies.
+For more information, please see the [custom metabox documentation](../../metabox/readme.md).

 ## Child Blocks
 - Recipe Content
   - Recipe Overview